 Cross-platform apps support push notifications, offline access, Face ID and fingerprint login, camera and GPS access, background processing, and deep linking.
 Major apps like Shopify, Discord, and Bloomberg use this same approach in production.

-Where This Approach Shines
+Where This Approach Fits

-When Separate Apps Make Sense
+When Separate Native Builds Make Sense

 For a smaller slice of projects — heavy 3D graphics, complex real-time audio/video, or deep hardware integration — separate native builds are still the right call.
-For many other projects, a shared codebase is the more efficient option.
+For most other projects, a shared codebase is the more efficient option.

 Getting a Quote